jcurl/RJCP.DLL.SerialPortStream/README.md

 * This is not an issue, but when using the `Com0Com` for running unit tests, some specific test cases for Parity will fail.
 That is because Com0Com doesn't emulate data at a bit level.
-* .NET 4.0 to the currently tested .NET 4.6 has a minor bug in System.Text.Decoder that in a special circumstance it will consume too many bytes.
+* .NET 4.0 to the currently tested .NET 4.8.1 and .NET Core has a minor bug in System.Text.Decoder that in a special circumstance it will consume too many bytes.
 The `PeekChar()` method is therefore a slower implementation than what it could be.
 Please refer to the Xamarin bug